Nezzusa/boiler-pi-sim/README.md

-# Water Boiler PI Control Simulation
+# Automated heater with PI controller simulation

 Python-based thermal simulation of a closed boiler system.
 Features a discrete PI control algorithm and interactive dashboard powered by **Dash** and **Plotly**.